People get massages at the spa after a hard workout or post-competition. Dogs work just as hard as we do. Don’t they deserve a doggy spa day?

-Canine massage has many benefits.
-Through direct work on the dog’s soft tissues, canine massage can improve blood flow, alleviate stress, reduce pain, relax tight and sore muscles, and help heal sprains and strains!
+Through direct work on a dog’s soft tissues, canine massage can improve blood flow, alleviate stress, reduce pain, relax tight and sore muscles, and help heal sprains and strains.
 In addition, many believe it also strengthens the immune system, improves digestion, and lowers blood pressure.
-Many owners use massage in conjunction with canine conditioning and chiropractic adjustments.
+Many owners use massage in conjunction with canine conditioning, chiropractic adjustments, and other holistic veterinary remedies.

 1. In addition to the benefits mentioned above, what other benefits does canine massage provide?

-Richard: Massage also helps move fluids through the lymph system to remove “bad stuff” (technical term haha).
-Massage is used post-surgery to help the healing process as well and can be used in conjunction with rehab under veterinary guidance.
+Richard: Massage also helps move fluids through the lymph system to remove “bad stuff.”
+Massage is used post-surgery to help the healing process as well, and can be used in conjunction with rehab under veterinary guidance.

 2. Which massage techniques do you perform?
-How do you determine what type of massage technique to do on the dog?
+How do you determine what type of massage technique to do on a dog?

-Dee: I utilize numerous techniques from Swedish, Deep Tissue, and Shiatsu methods.
+Dee: I utilize numerous techniques, including Swedish, Deep Tissue, and Shiatsu methods.
 The Swedish techniques, such as effleurage and petrissage, warm up the muscle and surrounding fascial tissues.
 I use skin rolling to release myofascial restrictions of the skin and superficial muscles.
 Deep tissue techniques, such as cross fiber friction and trigger point treatment, are used to release and lessen deeper muscular adhesions and myofascial restrictions.
-I use some methods such as pin and stretch to encourage elongation of shortened, tight muscles.
+I use some methods, such as pin and stretch, to encourage elongation of shortened tight muscles.
 The methods and techniques I use are based on my evaluation of the dog’s gait, weight-bearing stance, passive range of motion of the joints, and what I feel with my hands.

 Richard: I use myofascial release and several different massage strokes.
 I don’t use one specific technique.
 I work with trigger and stress points often with my performance canine clients, and slow, gentle, full body massage for the seniors.

-3. What are the most common reasons or conditions that owners decide to get massage for their dogs?
+3. What are the most common reasons owners decide to get massage for their dogs?

-Dee: The two main reasons I see clients are for competition events and for arthritis and old injuries that keep plaguing the dogs.
-During competitions, such as agility, I help them warm up with a pre-competition massage and to cool down in post-competition.
+Dee: The two main reasons I see clients are for competitive events and arthritis or old injuries that keep plaguing their dogs.
+During competitions, such as agility, I help them warm up with a pre-competition massage, and cool down in post-competition.
 The most common conditions I come across in dog athletes are shoulder injuries and psoas injuries.
-For the older or retired dogs that have some medical conditions, it is important for the dogs to maintain what range of motion they have and to prevent any further loss of mobility.
+For the older or retired dogs that have some medical issues, it is important to maintain what range of motion they have and to prevent any further loss of mobility.

-4. Who are the majority of your canine clients?
+4. Who are your canine clients?
 Dog athletes?
 Senior dogs?
 Dogs recovering from certain ailments?

-Dee: My clients are a mixture of dog athletes, seniors, and some with a history of past injuries that have been released from rehab.
+Dee: My clients are a mix of dog athletes, seniors, and some with a history of past injuries that have been released from rehab.

 Richard: Canine athletes and senior dogs.

-5. That are some of the less common reasons or conditions for which you perform massage therapy?
+5. What are some of the less common reasons and conditions that require dog massage therapy?

-Dee: A less common reason I come across is for the dog just to see how they deal with it and for the owner to see the dog’s reaction and results from the massage.
-More or less to just try it out and see how the dog is afterwards.
-Most people are impressed on how calm their dog is afterwards, especially the dog that will not settle and is always on edge.
+Dee: A less common reason I come across is when owners just want to see how their dog will deal with it.
+They just want to try it out and see how their dog responds.
+Most people are impressed on how calm their dog is afterwards, especially dogs that usually won’t settle down and are always on edge.

 Richard: Vet referral after laser and/or rehab treatments.